 The flag of Saudi Arabia, one of the largest countries on earth, features a traditional Arab sword.
 The green of the Saudi flag represents the color of Islam, the Arabic text on the flag translates to “There is no god but Allah; Muhammad is the Messenger of Allah” known as the Shahada or the Islamic declaration of faith.

 The sword represents strictness in the Saudi application of justice and in a country where thieves have their hands cut off, adulterers are stoned to death, and others are beheaded, Saudi Arabia is a country which stays true to the meaning of its flag.
-Almost 800 people have been executed in Saudi Arabia in the last five years.
+Almost 800 people have been executed in Saudi Arabia from 2015 to 2020.

 Instituted in 1975 after the Angolan Civil War, The Angolan flag is influenced by the group which went sole to sole with Portuguese rule and came out of the war as the country’s ruling party.
 The Angolan flag features a red band that stands for the bloodshed during Angola’s history and a black band, which signifies Africa.
 In the center, a gear stands for production and industrial workers, armed struggle is represented through the machete, and the star represents international solidarity.
 The Angolan flag is inherently Soviet-influenced due to its inauguration during the Cold War and Soviet influence in the country at the time.